Thursday, June 24, 2021

 Lighted garden pathway with bollard lights.

-Rule #1 Start with Basic Outdoor Lighting
+Rule #1 Start with Basic Outdoor Light Fixtures

 Start with the spaces that need basic lighting like your dining area or outdoor kitchen.
 These areas need ambient lighting that sheds lots of light around a large space.